 CHEMISTRY IS ESSENTIAL TO RENEWABLE ENERGY AND ENERGY-EFFICIENT TECHNOLOGIES.
-Solar power relies on silicon-based chemistry, and innovative new plastic solar panels are poised to reach the mass residential market.
+Solar power relies on silicon-based chemistry, and residential solar panels are becoming increasingly popular.
 Wind power turbine blades are made using plastics and chemical additives, helping deliver renewable energy to our nation's electricity grid.
 Building insulation saves up to 40 times the energy used to create it; plastic house wrap that creates a weather resistant barrier saves up to 360 times the energy used to produce it.
 Chemistry enables compact fluorescent bulbs to "fluoresce" and to use 70 percent less energy than incandescent bulbs; LED lighting could cut global energy demand by 30 percent.
-Chemistry helps consumers save money and reduces overall energy consumption.
+Chemistry helps save money and reduces overall energy consumption.

-CHEMISTRY HAS REVOLUTIONIZED OUR HABITS IN THE KITCHEN.
+CHEMISTRY HAS REVOLUTIONIZED OUR HOMES.
+In recent years, homes have seen a number of chemistry-enabled advancements, such as video doorbells, robot vacuum cleaners and wi-fi enabled smart plugs.
+Beyond smartphones, chemistry makes "smart home" possible.
+In the kitchen, chemistry touches nearly everything.
 Today, most people take for granted that they can grab a cold drink from the refrigerator or microwave a meal in minutes.
-100 years ago, food storage consisted of an icebox; now more than 99% of U.S. homes have a refrigerator.
-Replacing an old refrigerator with a new ENERGY STAR-gualified model-with improved insulation and coolant systems made possible by chemistry-saves enough energy to light an average house for nearly four months (https://www.americanchemistry.com/ innovation/energy/).
-The ease of heating food in a microwave has fostered a revolution in dining habits.
+Replacing an old refrigerator with an ENERGY STAR-qualified model-with improved insulation and coolant systems made possible by chemistry-saves enough energy to light an average house for nearly four months.
 The electronics behind the microwave are made possible from silicon chemistry (e.g., the microprocessor), as well as other chemistry that is used to create electronic circuits and protect cable and wiring, plastics that house the microwave, and polysulfone polymers offer resistance to heat, fats, oils and other elements.